anttiharju/vmatch-golangci-lint/README.md

 A solution to this could be to implement another wrapper for Go, `vmatch-go`.
 But this bring up another issue:

-### vMatch does not want to cause visible changes in repositories that use it
+### vmatch does not want to cause visible changes in repositories that use it

 Currently, integrating `vmatch-golangci-lint` into for example VS Code should not end up in version control.
 But should `vmatch-go` be implemented, it would definitely be visible in tracked files with the current wrapping approach.